awaisrauf/deepCuriosity/_posts/2020-01-02-Research-Questions.md

 ### Question 5: What causes Adversarial attacks successful?
 Train a network normally, check it for its train and validation set for adversarial attacks.
 If adversarial performance on train set is much better than the validation set, isn't it means that the network has learned useless, non-generalizable features?

+### Question 6: How important is Linear Transformation in BatchNormalization?